-Welcome to the Legalese Zone of The Global Transit Guidebook by HARTride 2012.
+Welcome to the Legal Stuff section of The Global Transit Guidebook.
 Like any other website, there has to be some sort of law and order put out in writing.
 Otherwise, the door will be wide open for abuse that has zero accountability.

 General Guidebook Policies are listed below, but you can also scroll through the subsections if you need to read up on specifics pertaining to photo use, social media, or community rules.

-The Kudos List has been integrated into the Staff and Contributors Page.
+The Kudos List has been integrated into the Guidebook Team Page.

 - Photo Use – How you can use my photos.